Reference Manual

 For each equality going left-to-right in the proof list, any subterm in the goal formula that matches the left-hand side of the equality (LHS) is replaced by the right-hand side of the equality (RHS).
 Once a subterm is rewritten by an equality, the resulting subterm is not rewritten further by the same equality.
 On the other hand, rewriting with an equality may apply to multiple disjoint locations in a formula.

-In the formula of the given proof, rewrite according to the equalities proved by the specified Proof List, resulting in the formula that is proved by this rewrite-in statement.
-The algorithm for rewriting described in the entry for Rewrite (Proof).
+In the formula of the given proof, replace according to the equalities proved by the specified Proof List, resulting in the formula that is proved by this replace-in statement.
+The algorithm for rewriting described in the entry for Replace (Proof).

 Set (Type)